ayobi/KrakenAPITest/README.md

     },
     ```

-8. Add a another file called `Dockerfile` with the code below
+8. Add another file called `Dockerfile` with the code below
     ```Dockerfile
     FROM node:9-slim
     WORKDIR /app